 Our most significant costs then will be that of transportation, with each Kilogram transported from earth costing 5000 $.
 Here is where Carbon Fibre, a material customarily considered expensive, will more than redeem itself.
 Missé’ s Mars chair weighs less than 500 g, even when accounting for the change in gravity on Mars.
 This extremely lightweight chair, just 2 mm in thickness, cast from carbon fibre, can accommodate the weight of a sumō wrestler on Mars while amounting to savings of 7000 $ per chair.

 Even more impressive, is the extremely efficient, and stackable design of the chair itself.
 Every centimeter is stackable and close to 100 chairs can be stacked within a height of 1.5 meters.
 Combined with the low individual weight, this highly sculpted and efficient shape, with its stackability, make this the most fruitful material and product type for transportation and life on Mars.

 Missé’s project widens our lens on Carbon Fibre and its applications and exposes the potential for the material’s properties to be valuable not just in familiar realms, but for many contexts beyond.

-All Images must be credited to the website of Thomas Missé
+All Images credited to the website of Thomas Missé

 Designer’s Website: https://thomasmisse.fr/